 Lamb vindaloo paste is a spicy and sour marinade that gives a whole lot of flavor to the dish.

-Marinating the lamb meat in the vindaloo paste overnight or for long hours helps the meat to absorb all the flavors from it.
+Marinating the lamb meat in the vindaloo paste overnight or for long hours helps the meat absorb all its flavors.

 Adding vinegar gives the authentic Goan-style lamb vindaloo and I suggest not to skip this particular ingredient.